exonum/exonum-doc/src/architecture/storage.md

 As of Exonum 0.3, the main database engine is [RocksDB][rocks-db].
 In versions 0.1 and 0.2, [LevelDB][level-db] was supported as well, but since 0.3 its support has been dropped.

+> I guess we can safely forget about LevelDB by now
+> and update the Exonum version to the latest 0.10.

 Values from different tables are stored in column families in the low-level storage,